briandfoy/briandfoy.github.io/_posts/2022-05-26-perl-s-undefined-behavior.md

 original_url:
 ---

-A list of undefined behaviors in Perl.
+A list of documented undefined behaviors in Perl.
 There's one that matters to you, and others that are rare cases.

 The `each` function iterates through a hash (or an array).
 If you mess